Recently Completed: Lynn Street Esplanade and Custis Trail Improvements in Arlington County

-Arlington's public art installation "Corridor of Light" is also being incorporated, with prominent elements at each of the four corners of the North Lynn Street bridge over I-66.
+Arlington's public art installation "Corridor of Light" was also incorporated, with prominent elements at each of the four corners of the North Lynn Street bridge over I-66.

-This $9.3 million project is being financed with state and county funding, including Revenue Sharing funds.
+This $9.3 million project was financed with state and county funding, including Revenue Sharing funds.

-This project aims to improve pedestrian and cyclist safety, as well as provide additional traffic management and street beautification.
+This project aimed to improve pedestrian and cyclist safety, as well as provide additional traffic management and street beautification.